The Impact of Your Social Media on Your Career

 Complaining About Your Past Companies

-You surely know that complaining about your past work experiences during an interview for a new position is unprofessional.
+You are likely aware that complaining about past work experiences during an interview for a new position is unprofessional.
 Believe it or not, posts where you complain about your past employers and companies also count.
 Whether your comments are fair, employers will think twice before hiring you.

 Such social media activities signify that if you’ve done it once towards your previous employer, you can do it again towards your new one.
 Online posts like that can impact your company’s reputation, and employers rarely want to risk it.
 So, keep the complaints to yourself.